 Once you’ve hired an attorney, they’ll file a formal complaint in court.
 Before filing, many states require submitting a certificate of merit, which confirms that a medical expert has reviewed your case.
 Your lawyer handles these details.
 The defendant receives notice of the lawsuit and has time to respond.

 Both sides exchange documents and information during discovery.
 You’ll provide medical records, testimony, and other evidence.
 The defendant’s lawyers do the same.
 Depositions happen here, where witnesses answer questions under oath.
 Your attorney prepares you for this part.
-Discovery can take months and reveals what evidence each side has.
+Discovery can take months and reveal what evidence each side has.

 Most cases settle before trial, often during settlement conferences where both sides discuss compensation.
 If settlement negotiations fail, your case goes to trial.
 A judge or jury hears evidence and decides whether malpractice occurred and what damages you should receive.